-How To: Change a Shower Head
+How to Change a Shower Head in Under an Hour

-For a quick fix, replace the shower head with an energy-efficient low-flow model.
-This newer option doesn’t mean low pressure either, it just uses less water per minute, which saves resources in the long run.
-Follow these steps to learn how to change a shower head and install a new fixed-mount or handheld shower head with ease.
+For a quick fix, consider replacing an existing shower head with an energy-efficient, low-flow model.
+This newer option doesn’t mean low pressure, it just uses less water per minute, which saves resources in the long run.
+Follow these steps to learn how to change a shower head, and install a new fixed-mount or handheld shower head with ease.

-If it won’t budge, grab the towel and tools for assistance.
-Wrap a cloth around the shower arm—the pipe that connects the shower head to the wall—to protect it from damage as you grip onto it with slip-joint pliers.
+If it won’t budge, grab a rag or towel and some tools for assistance.
+Wrap the rag around the shower arm—the pipe that connects the shower head to the wall—to protect it from damage as you grip onto it with slip-joint pliers.
 Then, clamp the adjustable wrench around the head’s base and twist it off counterclockwise until it’s removed from the arm.

 As there’s likely some rust, scale, and other debris left behind from your old shower head, use the rag to clean inside and outside the arm.
 Not only will that clear a path for better pressure and cleaner shower water, but it will also make the installation process of your new shower head much easier.